donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 The research administrator assigns at least one person in the role of collection manager.
 This role is described in the _DI RDM Protocol for Researchers_.

 The collection manager must be a _DCX employee_.
-Because a DCX employee must also be a RU/RUMCN employee, in case of contract or collaborative research, external collaborators cannot be a collection manager.
-This also holds for research in which the research question was put forward by the client or external collaborator.
+Because a DCX employee must also be a RU/RUMCN employee, external collaborators cannot be a collection manager.
+This important in case of contract or collaborative research, even when the research question was put forward by the client or external collaborator.
 However, that client/external collaborator is likely to have the collection contributor role.
 Collection contributors and viewers are added to the collection by the collection manager.

 ### 7.1.4.
 Revoking the Collection Manager Role